askmike/gekko/docs/Configuring_gekko.md

 ## Mail advice

 Gekko will always log the advice it gives.
 You can also let Gekko mail you new advice to buy or sell.

-You do need to have a Gmail (of Google Apps) account and Gekko needs to have the password so it can send the email from your account.
+If you use an email account that requires authentication then Gekko will need to know your email pasword.
+If you do not wish to store this in the config.js then gekko will prompt for the password on startup.

+Email Settings:
+enabled: true 			Send Emails if true, false to turn off
+sendMailOnStart: true		Send 'Gekko starting' message if true, not if false
+email: 'me@somedomain.com'	Send email to this address (also used as the 'from' address)

+Email server settings:
+server: 'smtp.somedomain.com'	The name of YOUR outbound (SMTP) mail server.

+IF you are using a fixed (desktop) machine then this will usually be the one associated with your ISP and is often smtp.<myisp>.com.
+In this case you usually do NOT need authentication so can leave user and password blank (as an empty string '').
+If you use a hosted email service (EG Gmail / hotmail etc) or want to run Gekko on a portable machine you will probably need to set up authenticated smtp in which case you will need to fill in username and (optionally) password below.
+In some cases the server for authenticated SMTP may be different to that for 'plain' SMTP.
+If in doubt look at the 'outbound server' settings in your email client or look for those settings in your ISP/EMail provider help pages.

+ssl: false			Use true to use an encrypted connection to your email server.
+Recommended especially if using authentication but not all servers support SSL.

+user: ''			Your Email server user name - usually your (full) email address

+password: ''		The password associated with the username - if not supplied Gekko will prompt on startup.

+Example settings:
+GMail
+email: 'me@gmail.com'
+server: smtp.gmail.com
+ssl: true
+user: 'me@gmail.com' (IE Same as email address)
+password: 'my very secure gmail password'

-**WARNING: If you have NOT downloaded Gekko from the original github page we CANNOT garantuee that your email address & password are safe!**
+**WARNING: If you have NOT downloaded Gekko from the original github page we CANNOT guarantee that your email address & password are safe!**

 ## Profit Calculator